 Conditioning.
 Theory of heating and basic air conditioning equipment in automotive, heavy truck, and farm applications; servicing and repairing of these units.
-Co-requisite: AST 173.

-AST 164 - Automotive Diagnostics and
+AST 164 - Automotive Diagnostics and Tune

-Tune Up.
+Up.
 This course examines the theory and diagnosis of gasoline engines and related systems.
 These systems include engine mechanical testing, ignition systems, fuel delivery, emission control systems and an introduction to computerized fuel injection systems.
 Students will use the latest diagnostic equipment available to test and diagnose these systems during the lab.
-Corequisite: AST 165.

-AST 165 - Automotive Diagnostics and

-Tune Up Lab.
+AST 165 - Automotive Diagnostics and Tune Up Lab.
 This course examines the theory and diagnosis of gasoline engines and related systems.
 These systems include engine mechanical testing, ignition systems, fuel delivery, emission control systems and an introduction to computerized fuel injection systems.
 Students will use the latest diagnostic equipment available to test and diagnose these systems during the lab.
-Corequisite: AST 164.

 AST 173 - Automotive Heating & Air Conditioning Lab.
 Theory of heating and basic air conditioning equipment in automotive, heavy truck, and farm applications; servicing and repairing of these units.
-Co-requisite: AST 172.